fbacchella/OpenTSDBStore/README.md

-This package use the store fonctionnality of [jrds](https://jrds.fr).
-All collected data will be send to an OpenTSDB database and be display using [grafana](https://grafana.com).
+This package use the store functionality of [jrds](https://jrds.fr).
+All collected data will be sent to an OpenTSDB database and be displayed using [grafana](https://grafana.com).

 To use it in jrds, add in jrds.properties: